ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 |  17|Hamilton Police Service                  |ON      |      10|

-# 5) The racial breakdown of police killings.
+## The racial breakdown of victims.
 You might hear someone say: "The majority of people killed by police in Canada are White".
 This statement might not be false ... but it is also very misleading.

 <div style="overflow: hidden;